8000 Support Services

 8140 EMERGENCY CLOSINGS

-The Superintendent of Schools is responsible for closing district schools or dismissing students early when hazardous weather conditions or other emergencies threaten the health and safety of students and/or staff.
-The Superintendent of Schools may delegate this authority to another administrator in his/her absence.
+The Superintendent is responsible for closing district schools or dismissing students early when hazardous weather conditions or other emergencies threaten the health and safety of students and/or staff.
+The Superintendent may delegate this authority to another administrator in their absence.

 If emergency conditions affect only a single school, then only that school shall be closed or students and staff dismissed early.